I know a lot of wealthy people and most of them share one characteristic:

 - Screen your tenants like you’re the FBI.
 And then some: A little work upfront will save you loads of pain later.
 Always choose good credit over good excuses.

 - You don’t have to own property to be a real estate investor: I’ve been focusing on owning long term rentals up to this point, but there are some neat options if you’d like to invest in real estate passively.
 Crowdfunding platforms including Fundrise, Patch of Land, Realty Mogul, RealtyShares and PeerStreet allow you to invest in real estate from the comfort of your computer.
 Each company takes a slice of the profit.
 In return, you have a group of experts working full-time for you.
+Check out this comprehensive Fundrise review for more information.

 Real Estate VS Stocks: Which one is Right for You?